Scusemua/InfiniCacheMapReduceTest/README.md

 # InfiniCacheMapReduceTest

-The main branch is currently "eccclient".
+The main branch is currently the `ecclient` branch.